Adaptations of Australian animals to cane toads: Avoidance learning in frogs

 Native Australian frogs have a low tolerance to cane toad toxins.
-Whilst the relatively small body size of native frog species compared to adult cane toads, prevents native anurophagous species from consuming larger toads, most species will readily prey on small metamorph toads.

-At this ontogenetic stage, cane toads contain the lowest concentration of toxins.
+Whilst the relatively small body size of native frog species compared to adult cane toads prevents native toad-eating species from consuming larger toads, most species will readily prey on toad tadpoles and early juveniles (late-stage metamorphs).
+At this early stage of development, the young cane toads contain the lowest concentration of toxins.
 Nonetheless, consumption of recently metamorphosed toads by native frogs is often fatal to the predator.
-Therefore, the invasion of cane toads constitutes a major threat to native anuran populations, especially ground-dwelling species which are most likely to come into contact with the toxic toad species.
+Therefore, the invasion of cane toads constitutes a major threat to native frog and toad populations, especially ground-dwelling species which are most likely to encounter the toxic toads.

 Australian marbled frogs have been found to exhibit rapid aversion learning, avoiding predation on edible-sized cane toads subsequently to a previous encounter with the toxic species.
 Toad-experienced native frogs most likely use both visual and olfactory cues to detect and avoid the toxic species.

-In particular, native Australian frog species have been found to avoid the urine scent of adult cane toads.
-This behaviour is hypothesised to reduce the rate of potentially dangerous encounters with large toads.
-However, similar avoidance behaviour in frogs naïve to cane toads at the toad invasion front, suggests that frogs may simply seek shelter sites free of unfamiliar scents, rather than learning to directly avoid cane toads from olfactory cues.
+In particular, native Australian frog species have been found to avoid the scent of adult cane toad urine.
+This behaviour is hypothesised to reduce the rate of potentially dangerous encounters with large, more toxic toads.
+However, similar avoidance behaviour in frogs naïve to cane toads at the toad invasion front, suggests that frogs may simply seek shelter sites free of unfamiliar scents, rather than learning to act to avoid cane toads from olfactory cues.

 Foraging tactics in birds

-Birds appear more resistant to cane toad toxins than reptiles or amphibians.
+Australian birds appear to generally be more resistant to cane toad toxins than either reptiles or amphibians.

 As a result, birds are unlikely to be at risk of fatal poisoning from eating cane toads.
-Therefore, cane toads may represent a novel prey type for scavenging or predatory birds, rather than a significant ecological threat.
+Cane toads may therefore represent a novel prey type for scavenging or predatory birds, rather than a significant ecological threat.

-However, native raptors and some corvid species have been observed to eat cane toads using learnt foraging techniques to consume only the less toxic body parts of the toad.
-This behaviour is most likely stimulated by the unpalatability of the toad’s toxins to the birds.
+Moreover, native raptors and some corvid species have been observed to eat cane toads using learned foraging techniques that result in consuming only the toads’ less toxic body parts.
+This behaviour is most likely caused by the toads’ toxins tasting bad to the birds.